-THC historians have conducted a number of oral history interviews with former Japanese, German, and Italian (U.S. citizen and Enemy Aliens) interned at the Crystal City confinement site, as well as a number of U.S. citizens that worked at the camp or lived in Crystal City during World War II.
-Below is a list of oral history abstracts.
-Please contact the THC directly at firstname.lastname@example.org to schedule an in-person appointment to review oral history interview recordings and transcripts.
+THC historians have conducted oral history interviews with former Japanese, German, and Italian (U.S. citizen and Enemy Aliens) interned at the Crystal City confinement site, as well as a number of U.S. citizens who worked at the camp or lived in Crystal City during World War II.
+Interview subjects and transcripts for these interviews are available below.
+Additional inquiries about this collection should be directed to Lila Rakoczy, the Military Sites Program Coordinator (firstname.lastname@example.org).

-U.S. citizen from New York City, New York who along with his family was held at Crystal City (Family) Internment Camp during the war.
-During the war his family was exchanged/repatriated to Germany, eventually returning to the U.S. after the war.
+U.S. citizen from New York held with his family at Crystal City (Family) Internment Camp during the war.
+He was exchanged/repatriated to Germany and eventually returned to the United States after the war.
+Jacobs Transcript

-Japanese American internee from California, who along with her family was held at Crystal City (Family) Internment Camp during the war.
+Japanese American internee from California held along with her family at Crystal City (Family) Internment Camp during the war.
+Kuromiya Transcript

-Japanese American internee from California, her family was reunited with her father at Crystal City (Family) Internment Camp during the war.
+Japanese American internee from California.
+Her family was reunited with her father at Crystal City (Family) Internment Camp during the war.
+Masuda Transcript

 Audrey Moonyeen (Neugebauer) Thornton

-U.S. citizen who was born in Texas, she lived and worked in Crystal City during the war and commented on the confinement site from the perspective of, “the other side of the fence.”
+U.S. citizen born in Texas.
+She lived and worked in Crystal City during the war and commented on the confinement site from the perspective of “the other side of the fence.”
+Yarborough Transcript

 - The first two of eight interpretive markers are located at the corner of E. Holland Dr and 7th Avenue.